Can You Sue the Government if You Suffered an Accident in a Public Area in Southern California

 Accidents in San Diego and surrounding counties do not occur only on private property.
-People can get hurt on defective sidewalks or by using poorly maintained facilities in parks.
+People can get hurt on defective sidewalks or using poorly maintained park facilities.
 A motorcyclist can get killed running over a pothole.
 Deficient roadwork markings or a slippery floor in a county building can lead to severe injuries.

-Present day government entities do not enjoy the privileges of kings and rulers who were effectively sheltered from any suit under the legal doctrine called Sovereign Immunity.
+Present-day government entities do not enjoy the privileges of kings and rulers effectively sheltered from any suit under the Sovereign Immunity legal doctrine.
 It is only since 1945 that Congress has significantly reduced the sovereign immunity of the federal government with the Federal Tort Claims Act.
 All states eventually approved varying legislation modeled on the FTCA.

 As a consequence, you will now be able to sue the government if you can prove:

-- that the accident was caused by the negligence of a government employee (in the broad sense) acting within the scope of his or her authority
+- that the accident was caused by the negligence of a government employee (in the broad sense) acting within the scope of their authority

 - that the government had a duty towards the injured person